slash4-de/openstack/source/day1.rst

 |image16|

+Set a meaningful router name
+Set the 'Admin state' to up
+Select the external public network
+Click on 'Create Router'
 Once the router is created, a message like below will be displayed:

 |image17|

-Once the router is created, we need to add its interfaces.
-To acheive this we need to follow below steps:
+This newly created needs a gateway IP so that it can forwar all the default traffic to it.

+ Follow below steps to acheive this:
 		a.
 Goto the router details page on the newly created router and click on 'Set Gateway'
 |image18|

 		b.
 Select the external network and click 'Set Gateway'
 |image19|

+So far the router is created and gateway has been set but it is not connected to your private network.

-Now we need an interface to connect with the subnet that we created earlier.
+Hence you need to add an interface to the router and connect that interface to the private network.

 To do this, click on 'Add Interface' option under 'Interfaces' tab on router details page.
 This is shown in the image below:

 |image20|